Supported file types

 Unfortunately, HDF5 files come in different shapes and formats, so we need to agree to some structure.

-We also allow for signal grouping, as can be seen in the example below
+We also allow for signal grouping, as can be seen in the example below:

-MATRIX based
+MATRIX (row-oriented)

 Available options